The structure of exceptional sequences on toric varieties of Picard rank two: Introduction

-which indicates that $X$ fibres over $\PP^{\ell_1-1}$ with fibre $\PP^{\ell_2-1}$.
-Moreover, $d=\dim X= \ell_1+\ell_2-2$, and the defining fan $\Sigma$ contains exactly two rays more than $d$; see \ssect{pic2:KleinSchmidt} for further details.
+and} the defining fan $\Sigma$ contains exactly two rays more than $d$; see \ssect{pic2:KleinSchmidt} for further details.
 In particular, $\sharp\Sigma(d)=\ell_1\ell_2$.
 We refer to the trivial fibration $\PP^{\ell_1-1}\times\PP^{\ell_2-1}$ as the {\em product case} and to a nontrivial fibration as the {\em twisted case}.
 For the latter, the order of the two numbers $\ell_1,\ell_2\geq 2$ really matters.
 In dimension two where $\ell_1=\ell_2=2$, we just find the family of Hirzebruch surfaces but the complexity quickly increases with dimension. {The fibration structure also implies that we have a canonical identification

 given by the primitive generators of the nef cone, see Subsection~\eqref{pic2:nef}.
 Geometrically, these generators are given by the pullback of $\CO_{\PP^{\ell_1-1}}(1)$ and a relative hyperplane section of the fibration.}